Robinson Jeffers – The Inhumanist (Parte II de “The Double Axe”) (excerto)

 Não fosse a punição, eu preferiria matar um homem a um falcão; mas o grande cauda-vermelha

-quando ele se movia.
+Quando ele se movia.

-Não como um mendigo, nos olhos ainda a velha
+Não como um mendigo – nos olhos ainda a velha

-Antes de se desvencilhar completamente da realidade.
+Antes mesmo de estar completamente desembainhado da realidade.

 Trad.: Nelson Santander